jean72human/jean72human.github.io/_posts/2021-03-01-cassava-disease-classification.md

 Here is a list of the ideas used to deal with the various properties of the data.
 - To deal with the noisiness and the small dataset size of the data we used data augmentation.
 We kept it to a minimum since agressive augmentation can slow down the convergence rate.
-- To deal with the imbalance we tried to use balanced sampling, however itbecame unclear how how to read the performance metrics so we droppedit.
+- To deal with the imbalance we tried to use balanced sampling, however it became unclear how how to read the performance metrics so we dropped it.
 - To deal with the low inter-class variance we used large image sizes in orderfor the model to be able to identify smaller patterns and details.
 Image sizes ranged from 400 to 600.
 -
 ## First experiment